 Confidentiality is an essential aspect of the work carried out on behalf of this service.
-There are however 3 occasions when we may wish to take advice from other professionals.
-(1) If there is a danger of serious harm to yourself (2) to another or (3) if you are reporting current or recent child abuse.
+There are however 4 occasions when we may wish to take advice from other professionals.
+(1) If there is a danger of serious harm to yourself (2) to another or (3) if you are reporting current or recent child abuse, (4) if you disclose that you or others are involved in any terrorist organisation or activity.
 We will usually discuss this with your first.
 The counsellor may also wish to discuss this with a senior member of staff.

 Good Practice: All counsellors are required by the BACP & COSCA code of Ethics and Practice, to attend monthly supervision where they discuss their casework.
 Counsellors always protect clients’ identities when discussing cases, but please feel free to ask more about this when you meet with your counsellor.
 The service you are receiving will be reviewed with you on a regular basis by your counsellor/therapist.
 Together you will be able to assess the length of time, within certain constraints that it is appropriate for counselling to continue.
 This will include reviewing working online or by phone.
 If we decide that working online or by phone is not a mode of practice that is working, we shall agree to stop until such time as we can have ‘face to face’ counselling.